 Its primary use is to conserve tank air when the diver is on the water surface.
 When purchasing one, consider your comfort.
 The mouthpiece should feel good in the mouth and breathes dry and easy.
 The best snorkel is the one with a good balance between ease of breathing and dry comfort.
 Look for something durable, simple to operate and not too big.
 If you have no plan to do lots of snorkeling, then you can skimp on this device.
 However, if you must, pick something simple, basic and move on to accessories that are more important.

 Fins are the best way to move in the water so if you are going to be an aquatic animal for a few minutes; you will need the best pair of fins.
-They translate the power of the large leg muscles into efficient movement through water.
+They translate the power of the large leg muscles into efficient movement through the water.
 When shopping, look for comfortable fins that will give you the required efficiency.
 Look for a snug fit that does not pinch your toes or tightly bind your arches.
 If the toes cannot wiggle then, the fins are too small.
 Fins may look similar, but they are different and can be just as challenging to choose as the snorkels.
 There are open-heeled fins also known as full foot fins.
 They are easy to slip on and off and are less expensive hence its popularity.
-Then there are the free-diving fins which are long bladed to ensure maximum power.
+Then there are the free-diving fins that are long-bladed to ensure maximum power.

 The fin’s efficiency is largely determined by their size, design, and stiffness.
 If you are small or less conditioned, the smaller ones will be right.
 Its buckle straps should be easy to use.
 The right type will prevent muscle fatigue and cramping.
 They will enhance your enjoyment of the underwater environment.

-4. Exposure Protection Suits
+Exposure Protection Suits:

 Diving suits are commonly made of foam neoprene rubber or spandex-like materials.
 They insulate your body against the cooling effects of the water which can cause hypothermia when you dive.
 Choose your suit depending on the dive conditions.
-Some are thick and gives different types of exposure protection.
+Some are thick and give different types of exposure protection.
 The suits can also protect you from scratches and stings.
 Consider the fit since this will prevent the ocean water from flushing through you and rob you of heat.
 Pick a suit that feels snug around your body.
-Neoprene materials have permanently trapped gas bubbles to create the perfect heat insulation.
+Neoprene materials have permanently trapped gas bubbles to create perfect heat insulation.
 Look for a suit with ankle, collar, and wrist seals with sealing flaps behind zippers and a smooth inner coating all of which will limit water flow inside the suit.
 The brightly colored suit will make you more visible to other divers but is not a necessity.

 This is the most complicated piece of equipment in the scuba diving package and one of the most important.
 Choose it carefully depending on the type of diving ahead of you.
 This device holds your gear in place letting you carry the tank with the least effort.
 It also floats to the surface to help you achieve neutral buoyancy at whatever depth.
-Look for a BC that fits correctly.
-When trying one out, slip it into the suit you wear most often.
+Look for a BC that fits correctly, when trying one out, slip it into the suit you wear most often.
 It should fit snuggly without squeezing you when inflated.
 Inflate it fully and test if it restricts your breathing.
 Test if the valves are accessible and easy to use.
 Its adjustment straps and pockets should be within easy reach and use.
 Special attention should be given the inflator hose; it should be easy to reach and extend over your head.
 Confirm that it has a clear distinction between the inflate and deflate buttons and that they are easy to operate with one hand.